Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Introduction

-Different from previous SOD surveys, in this paper we systematically and comprehensively review \textit{deep learning}-based SOD methods.
-Our survey is featured by in-depth analysis and discussion in various aspects, many of which, to the best of our knowledge, are the first time in this field.
-In particular, we summarize existing deep SOD methods based on several proposed taxonomies, gain deeper understanding of SOD models through attribute-based evaluation, discuss on the influence of input perturbation, analyze the robustness of deep SOD models \wrt adversarial attacks, study the generalization and hardness of existing SOD datasets, and offer insights for essential open issues, challenges, and future directions.
-We expect our survey to provide novel insight and inspiration for facilitating the understanding of deep SOD, and to inspire research on the raised open issues such as the adversarial attacks to SOD.
+Different from previous SOD surveys, {which} focus on earlier non-deep learning SOD methods~\cite{borji2015salient}, other related fields~\cite{cong2018review,han2018advanced,borji2013state,borji2019saliency}, practical applications~\cite{nguyen2018attentive} or {a} limited number of deep SOD models~\cite{borji2014salient}, this work systematically and comprehensively reviews recent advances in the field.
+It {features} in-depth {analyses and discussions on} various aspects, many of which, to the best of our knowledge, {have never been explored} in this field.
+In particular, we {comprehensively} summarize and {discuss} existing deep SOD methods {under} several proposed taxonomies (\S\ref{sec:sod_models}){;} review datasets (\S\ref{sec:soddatasets}) and evaluation metrics (\S\ref{sec:evametric}) with their pros and cons{;} {provide} a deeper understanding of SOD models through {an} attribute-based evaluation (\S\ref{sec:attribute_eval}){;} discuss the influence of input perturbation (\S\ref{sec:input_ptb}){;} analyze the robustness of deep SOD models {to} adversarial attacks (\S\ref{sec:adversarial_atk}){;} study the generalization and {difficulty} of existing SOD datasets (\S\ref{sec:cd_generalization}){;} and offer insight {into} essential open issues, challenges, and future directions (\S\ref{sec:discussions}).
+We expect our survey to provide novel insight and inspiration {that will facilitate} the understanding of deep SOD, and foster research on {the open issues raised}.